KomodoPlatform/developer-docs/docs/basic-docs/installations/creating-asset-chains.md

-# Building a Komodo Asset Chain
+# Creating Komodo Asset Chains

 ## Creating A New Asset Chain